lightning/bolts/02-peer-protocol.md

 reconnection purposes; allowing them at other times simplifies the recipient code, though strict checking may help debugging.

-`max-accepted-htlcs` is limited to 483, to ensure that even if both sides send the maximum number of HTLCs, the `commitment_signed` message will still be under the maximum message size.
+`max_accepted_htlcs` is limited to 483, to ensure that even if both sides send the maximum number of HTLCs, the `commitment_signed` message will still be under the maximum message size.
 It also ensures that a single penalty transaction can spend the entire commitment transaction, as calculated in [BOLT #5](05-onchain.md#penalty-transaction-weight-calculation).

-`cltv-expiry` values equal or above 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.
+`cltv_expiry` values equal or above 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc` and `update_fail_malformed_htlc`